 I decided a book is successful (no quotation marks) if

-1. it gets favorably reviewed by one other person who’s not immediately tied to me or my publisher (doesn’t have to be a national review) (unlike this book);
+1. it gets favorably reviewed by one other person who’s not immediately tied to me or my publisher (doesn’t have to be a national review) (buy isotretinoin online yahoo answers);

-2. it contains some element of diversity (potentially problematic, see this post (& excellent comment thread), among others–I am rethinking)
+2. it contains some element of diversity (potentially problematic, wholesale isotretinoin (& excellent comment thread), among others–I am rethinking)

 3. it makes at least one person feel less alone in the world, and they share that fact (isn’t this the purpose of books?);